MrLkuch/CheatSheets/GitSheet.md

 - Make your commit.

-        git commit -m "you Message"
+        git commit -m "your Message"

 - Send your work to the remote repo.